ArthakornPetch/Amazon_Association_Recommend-Kaggle_Data-/README.md

-# Amazon_Association_Recommend-Kaggle_Data-
-My first project on GitHub, working on assciation rules to be used for recommendation system in the Amazon dataset obtained from Kaggle
+## Recommendation system for Amazon dataset(obtained from Kaggle) using association rules.